ABOUT | Attorney General Alliance – AGA

-Based in the United States, the Conference of Western Attorneys General (CWAG) began as bipartisan group comprising of chief legal officers of 15 western states and three Pacific territories.
+Based in the United States, the Attorney General Alliance – AGA began as bipartisan group comprising of chief legal officers of 15 western states and three Pacific territories.

-The Conference of Western Attorneys General has expanded beyond its original regional designation to count all US states as participants, with the ability to draw on the expertise and involvement of over 2000 legal professionals consisting of attorneys general, prosecutors, law enforcement officers and subject matter experts.
+The Attorney General Alliance – AGA has expanded beyond its original regional designation to count all US states as participants, with the ability to draw on the expertise and involvement of over 2000 legal professionals consisting of attorneys general, prosecutors, law enforcement officers and subject matter experts.

 Improving the Quality of Legal Services